thedrum-developers/perfect-scrollbar-bower/README.md

 This is the [Bower](https://bower.io/) package of the perfect custom scrollbar plugin.

-For more details please read more on [https://github.com/noraesae/perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar).
+For details and usage please read more on [https://github.com/noraesae/perfect-scrollbar](https://github.com/noraesae/perfect-scrollbar).